hbedle-subsurface/seismic_ml_assessment/README.md

 **Methods covered:** k-means, PCA, ICA, GMM, SOM, GTM, and other unsupervised classification methods.

-Supervised methods (PNN, RFC, CNN) will be added in a future version.
+Supervised methods (PNN, SAM, CNN) will be added in a future version.

 ---